datacentricdesign/iob22/code-practice/02-vending-machine/step2.md

 ---

 When the computer chose to do one of two actions, e.g. coffee or tea, this is called branching.

+[TODO introduce type boolean]

 To create a branch, we need three elements:

+* `condition` definition what is true or false
+* `action` what to do when the condition is true
-* condition
+* `alternativeAction` what to do when the condition is false
-* action
-* alternative action

 So the branching algorithm looks like this: